Charts and tables in this Emissions section of our website convert all greenhouse gas (GHG) emissions into CO2 equivalents so they can be compared.

 Global Warming Potential (GWP) table

-Click here to download an expanded PDF table (144 kB)
+Click here to download an expanded PDF table: GHG Lifetimes and GWPs (144 kB)

-NOTE: The GWP values in the Intergovernmental Panel on Climate Change (IPCC) Fourth Assessment Report (AR4) in 2007 where refined from the IPCC Second Assessment Report (SAR) values used previously and still in much of the literature.
+NOTE: The GWP values were changed in 2007.
+The values in the Intergovernmental Panel on Climate Change (IPCC) Fourth Assessment Report (AR4) in 2007 where refined from the IPCC Second Assessment Report (SAR) values used previously and still in much of the literature.